Skeletonxf/star-ruler-2-mod-ce/README.md

   - The AI already understands how to change exports as it gains food and hence works with this rework quite well.
 It won't pickup excess Forestation cargo and divert to a new planet, but in practise I don't think this is something players will/need to do.
   - I think this system feels much better and also more realistic.
 As your empire expands being limited by 'food planets' feels a little silly and food planets being as common as they are in vanilla clashes with a lot of expectations about how rare life is.
   - Forestry notifications: <img src="screenshots/forestry-notification-levels.png?raw=true" alt="Forestry notifications" height="45px">
 - Gas giants
+  - Still in need of more variety, and making the construction of moon bases more essential
-- Additional subsystems/hulls for low maintence exploration ships
+- Additional subsystems/hulls for low maintence exploration and mining ships
 - Tweaks to motherships to make their max pop scale with size
 - Dilemma conditions that appear on planets and force you to make hard decisions
 - Completely reworked research grid with similar research grouped together
   - From games with my empire set to the AI I think the AI explores this tree pretty well even though the algorithm is aimless
-  - Some (1 right now but planning more) duplicates of research unlocks appear in easier to get positions which are randomised from a pool (eg a random FTL unlock before all the hurdles and all of them after) to make exploring the research tree each game both predictable (can always get each thing the normal way) and also with some randomness to keep things interesting.
+- Exponential scaling of distance build penalties
+  - Just because you have a 300 labor planet shouldn't mean you can build an outpost halfway across the galaxy in less than a second.
+Now the penalty scales exponentially with the number of hops rather than linearly, so will always outscale the labor production you can produce as the game goes on.
+This is also much more realistic and encourages researching Gates or having multiple labor centres.
 - Massively nerfed ship stat bonuses from research
   - I found in many games of unmodded Star Ruler my ships were either orders of magnitude stronger than my opponent's or orders of magnitude weaker.
 Nerfing stat bonuses makes ships much closer in strength even if one empire is ahead in terms of eco/research.
 To get more powerful ships you actually have to have the economy to field larger ships rather than just stacking multipliers that turn ks of combat strength into Ms of combat strength for free.
-I haven't done many full playthroughs yet so balance is very far from final.
+I have only done a few full playthroughs yet so balance is very far from final.
 - Ability to unlock all types of FTL and FTL income orbital from the research grid
   - For balancing this is a costly research path to go down and provides few other benefits.
 Each unlock also starts a vote to give the technology to all empires.
 This makes getting extra FTL technology a tradeoff as you might not keep it exclusive to just you, and then your research points have been wasted on something your opponents got for free.
 - Supplementary new FTL